untra/textures/README.md

 * up / down arrow keys to rotate the view and the y axis

-* pgDn / pgUp keys to zoom in and out, respectively
+* pgDn / pgUp keys to zoom out and in, respectively

+* left-click dragging horizontally will rotate the view around the x axis

+* scrolling in and out will zoom in and out, respectively.

+* m will change the projection mode

+* 0 resets the view